ghost0xff/youngtech-frontend/README.md

-# Deprecated Frontend for YoungTech E-commerce
+# Abandoned: Frontend for YoungTech E-commerce

 Project is incomplete :'v